belgianbeer/tzdiff/README.md

 $ brew install tzdiff
 ```

-(as of 2023-06): I am applying for registration with HomeBrew.
+(as of 2023-07): Tzdiff is applying for registration with HomeBrew.
 If this application goes through, you might be better off with just "brew install tzdiff".

 ### Debian / Ubuntu